bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

     rating: Int
 }
 ```
-The example above indicates that fields of a query refer to the fields over which the Range Index is built.
+The example above indicates that fields of a query refer to the fields over which the range index is built.
 Thus, the query definition consists of the key field (`userId`) and two fields that refer to the range.
 In this example, the names of fields over which the range is created follow the schema _field**From**_, _field**To**_,
 where _field_ is the field declared in the topic creation command (Step 1).
 Please note that following this convention isn't mandatory.
 When you execute a range query, you expect to receive a list of entries.
-As you can see, the return type of the
-query is a list of _UserRating_.
+As you can see, the return type of the query is a list of _UserRating_.
 The last element of the query definition is a topic directive which contains two new elements: `rangeFrom` and
 `rangeTo`.
 The values assigned to these two parameters are used to create a desired range for a specific field.

-## 3. Execute the query
+## Execute the query

 Say you want to find the purchases the client with `id=1` was unsatisfied with.
-Assuming that a disappointing purchase has a rating lower than 5, you can execute the following query to obtain the
+Assuming that a disappointing purchase has a rating lower than 5,
-results.
+you can execute the following query to obtain the results.
 ```graphql
 {
     userRatings(userId: 123, ratingFrom: 1, ratingTo: 4)  {